darthapo/assembot/readme.md

 AssemBot is a simple asset assembler for use in developing JS web apps.
 It's designed for my own preferred way of development, so YMMV.

 It's rather like stitch, but not exactly.
-It compiles an entire directory into a single, commonjs moduled, javascript file.
-It will also create a single .css file from all the styles in a single directory, recursively.
-It will transpile where appropriate (CoffeeScript, eco, less, stylus).
+It can compile an entire directory into a single, commonjs moduled, javascript file.
+It can also create a single .css file from all the styles in a single directory, recursively.
+It will also transpile where appropriate (CoffeeScript, eco, less, stylus, etc).

 If you don't like the default conventions, you can configure it in your `package.json` file.
+You can also extend AssemBot with plugins to add processor, or packages types.
+See the [docs](https://github.com/darthapo/assembot/tree/master/docs) for more.

 ## Installation

     npm install -g assembot

-You don't **have** to install it globally, but it comes with a pre-configured binfile to make it quick to use on a project.
-(It defaults to compiling `./source` into `public/app.js` and `public/theme.css`)
+You don't **have** to install it globally, but it comes with a pre-configured binfile to make it quick to use on projects.
+(It defaults to compiling `./source` into `public/app.js` and `public/app.css`)

 ## Usage

 At it's simplest:

     cd my_project
-    assembot --build
+    assembot build

 If you want to configure it via package.json, just add an `assembot` section to your package and run `assembot`.